jackfrys/escape-the-maze/README.md

 ```

 ## Tests
 Be sure the `CxxTest` library is installed.
-It can be easily installed by running the `install_cxx` script:
+It can be easily installed via Homebrew on macOS:
 ```
-$ ./install_cxx
+$ brew install cxxtest
 ```

-Then compile the run the tests:
+Then compile and run the tests:
 ```
 $ make test
 $ ./test